gbateson/moodle-datafield_admin/README.txt

     Using GIT or ZIP
     ----------------

-    3. Currently database plugin strings aren't fully modularised, so the following two strings need be added manually to the language pack for the Database activity module, in file "/PATH/TO/MOODLE/mod/data/lang/en/data.php"
+    3. In Moodle <= 3.1, database plugin strings aren't fully modularised, so the following two strings need be added manually to the language pack for the Database activity module, in file "/PATH/TO/MOODLE/mod/data/lang/en/data.php"

           $string['admin'] = 'Admin';
           $string['nameadmin'] = 'Admin field';